sabifo4/BIOL0033/server/README.md

 ## Running software on the server

 At the moment, we have uploaded a python script that will allow us to download some sequence data from `ENSEMBL` -- this is one of the scripts you will be using during the practical sessions!
-We will show you how you can execute software on a server using this python script as an example.
+We will show you how you can execute software on the server using this python script as an example.

 If you have followed all the steps abovementioned, you will have created a directory `test` and, inside this directory, another one called `scripts` (the python script was uploaded there!).
 Now, we will create another directory inside `test` where our input sequence data will be saved: `raw_data`.